 cURL error 28: Connection timed out

-the cURL 28 error occurs when the cURL request isn’t completed in a certain amount of time.
+cURL error 28 occurs when the cURL request isn’t completed in a certain amount of time.
 This happens when the cURL timeout value is set too low or when a firewall is blocking the cURL request.
-Another possibility is a security module, for example the Apache mod_security module.
-To fix the cURL error 28 you can contact your hosting provider.
+Another possibility is a security module, for example, the Apache mod_security module.
+To fix cURL error 28 you can contact your hosting provider.

 cURL error 60: SSL certificate problem: unable to get local issuer certificate:

 cURL error 60 occurs when the site uses an invalid SSL certificate.
 This error often occurs on localhost development environments since these usually don’t have a valid SSL certificate.
 If this error happens on your live site, contact your hosting provider to install a valid SSL certificate for you.